Guest Agent

 Protocol

-Section titled “Protocol”The agent communicates using length-prefixed JSON frames over Firecracker’s vsock UDS socket:
+Section titled “Protocol”The agent communicates using length-prefixed JSON frames over vsock (Firecracker, Apple Container, microvm.nix) or a unix socket (Docker):

 - Host writes